Yes Comedy: Saturdays

 In addition, on the weeknights there are syndicated shows alongside The Tonight Show with Jay Leno.

 Starting March 13, 2011, yes airs on the weeknights 2 episodes each night of Friends in High Definition re-master.
 In June 2011 yes aired 2 episodes each night of Married... with Children.
 From December 18, 2011, yes aired 2 episodes each weeknights of Seinfeld.
 Also airing 2 weekly episodes of Arrested Development.

 History of the channel

 On December 14, 2008, as part of another re-brand of the channels, yes stars 1 was replaced with yes stars Comedy.
 On August 20, 2010, the word stars was removed from the channel name.
 On January 16, 2012, the channel moved from channel 14 to channel 15, and the logo has been changed.
+In 2020 the channel moved from channel 15 to channel 20 and later to channel 7 and the logo and name were changed.

 Picture formats

 yes Comedy airs shows in 4 formats: